2017 Yorkton Construction Projects

 Concrete Work at the Roundabout Nears Completion August 17

 The first ring of concrete and an approach lane poured at the Roundabout

 Click image to load a PDF of the map.

 This map shows the conceptual drawing of the roundabout and placement in the intersection.
-It will be offset onto vacant city lands to reduce the impact on residents.
-Residents affected by the construction will have access to their homes via their back lanes.
+It was offset onto vacant city lands to reduce the impact on residents.

 Roundabout Information Guide

 Commonly Asked Questions - Dracup Avenue/Darlington Street Roundabout